bcc-code/casync-updater/README.md

 * "source" is the path to the directory or device where the repository to be distributed is stored.

 ## Client
+The casync-updater client reads a configuration file / directory with configuration files on startup.
+When installed using the installation script as described above, it will read all JSON formatted text configuration files in the /etc/casync-updater directory.
+A configuration file may contain one or several configuration entries.

+The installation script includes a default configuration script used to automatically update the casync-updater installation.
+This default configuration file may be modified to suit your needs (e.g. to point the updater to your own source location etc.)

 Configuration file example:
 ```json
 [